-As of June 30, 2018, we had cash and cash equivalents of \$0.6 million and current liabilities of \$15.2 million.
-On July 2, 2018, we were able to secure \$1.5 million in additional capital (see below), and as of August 3, 2018 we had cash and cash equivalents of \$0.7 million, which we believe is sufficient to maintain our operations through mid-August 2018.
-We are currently engaged in discussions for a potential strategic transaction that could diversify our assets and bring in additional capital to fund our activities.
-As we seek to finalize that transaction, Lee's Pharmaceutical Holdings Limited (Lee's), the majority holder of our common stock, has indicated to us that it will provide us interim financial support while we work to complete a strategic transaction; however, we have not executed agreements for any additional advances at this time and there can be no assurance that additional interim support will be forthcoming.
-Moreover, in connection with these activities, we are incurring and will continue to incur potentially significant legal, accounting, and other professional fees that represent an additional financial burden for which we will require additional capital.
+As of September 30, 2018, we had cash and cash equivalents of \$0.6 million and current liabilities of \$18.1 million, including \$4.3 million in loans payable (see Note 8 - Loan Payable) and \$1.0 million of convertible note payable, net of discount (see Note 9 - Convertible Note Payable).
+As we remain focused on completing the potential strategic transaction that could diversify our assets and bring in additional capital to fund our activities, we are dependent upon Lee's Pharmaceutical Holdings Limited (Lee's), the majority holder of our common stock, to provide us financial support.
+Since August 2018, Lee's has provided \$2.7 million in financial support in the form of loans (see, Note 8 - Loan Payable and Note 13 - Subsequent Event); however, since we have not executed agreements for any additional advances at this time, there can be no assurance that additional support will be forthcoming.
+In addition, in connection with the potential strategic transaction, we are incurring and will continue to incur potentially significant legal, accounting, and other professional fees that in any event will represent an additional financial burden for which we will require additional capital.
+As of November 2, 2018, and before any additional financings, we believe that we will have sufficient cash resources available to support our operations through mid-November 2018.